Email alias services compared

 What makes Emcognito different from the others?

 Emcognito meters forwarded emails rather than capping aliases, so every plan — including free — allows unlimited aliases.
-It's passwordless by default (magic link or passkey), supports reply from any alias on Plus and Pro, and stores no email bodies.
+It's passwordless by default (magic link or passkey), supports replies from aliases, and stores no email bodies.